 - Supply Chain Services (Construction, Capital and Facilities Services, and Logistics);

 - Business Services; and

-Each category has a category leader who works with the Sustainable Procurement, GSDI, and EHS&S teams to embed social and environmental sustainability requirements and practices into key supplier management processes.
+Each category has a category leader who works with the Sustainable Procurement, Global Supplier Diversity & Inclusion, and Environmental Health, Safety & Sustainability teams to embed social and environmental sustainability requirements and practices into key supplier management processes.